Mohammad-Kamal-mk/Books/README.md

 - XRP (XRP): `rfFQPrUmNNwm5YwVhGALM9DfCEUgduXBzN`
 - Stellar (XLM): `GDTRRLNCEOEYA6VC4YEWRDARB5OGUAHZLKDYEA3WYZ7VJNQR3IEALERY`

 [^1]: While this book reflects my earlier understanding and may contain some  errors, I believe it still offers valuable insights and perspectives worth exploring.
+However, it's important to note that cryptography is a complex field, and you should **NOT** take advice from me or anyone who is not a qualified professional.
+I recommend viewing this document as a good starting point, but please do not rely on the advice or information provided here.
+Instead, seek out more authoritative sources for guidance in this area.